ThomasPortolano/learning-journal/README.md

 What's left to build in this project:
 - ~~Article template~~
 - ~~About me template~~
-- The whole set of larger screen templates (home, article, about me)
+- ~~The whole set of larger screen templates (home, article, about me)~~
 - ~~Replacing hard coded articles by articles stored in a separate data.js, to store articles content.~~
 - ~~Creating a logic to handle different rendering if the article is "featured" or if it is a "sub-article"~~
+- Adding clickable articles

 Happy Coding!